QwikDev/qwik/client/component/README.md

 1. **Private State**: A private state of the component is a state which only matters to the component.
 For example, in case of a collapsible UI element, whether or not the element is collapsed is private state of the component.
 (A component can choose to expose its private state, but that is beyond the scope of this discussion.)
 1. **Shared State**: A shared state is information that can be part of more than one component.
 Typically this is information that needs to be persisted on the server.
 Because it is shared between components it can't be serialized within each components because doing so would lead to duplication.
 An example would be a to-do item in a task tracking application.
 1. **Transient State**: Any other state which is useful for component but which will not be serialized.
 (Component will have to re-computer that state if needed.)
-For examples services are transient.
+For examples entities are transient.
 They can be lazily created, and they can't be serialized.
-(A configuration for the service may be serializable.)
+(A configuration for the entity may be serializable.)

 ## Listeners

 In traditional applications, listeners are problematic because they cause a lot of code to be downloaded even if the user never interacts with that listener.
 For example, a shopping checkout code may be very complex, but clicking on the purchase button is rare.
 A replayable application must set up a listener on the purchase button.
-The listener, in turn, needs a reference to the purchase service.
+The listener, in turn, needs a reference to the purchase entity.
 All of these objects need to be created and wired into the listener on application startup.
 This causes a lot of code to be downloaded which may never be executed.

 Qoot solves this by having a declarative way of setting up listeners.
 The listeners only specify where the code lives (import.)
 Unless the event fires, the listener never loads the code.
 The result is that Qoot only loads code when it is strictly necessary and thus delays most of the work until later.
 This leads to fast startup time because only very little code needs to be downloaded, and even less needs to be executed.